Return to Play Guidelines for COVID-19

 To move up into stage 2, a team must meet the baseline conditions or apply for a vaccine waiver.
 The baseline conditions are based on the state a team is located in, and if applicable, the state a team is traveling to.
 To move into stage 3, teams must comply with additional vaccination requirements.

 POSITIVE CASES OF COVID-19

-If a player on a USQ team contracts COVID-19 or is exposed to someone who tested positive, the team must inform their respective league within 7 days of the positive test result.
+If a player on a USQ team contracts COVID-19 or is exposed to someone who tested positive, the team must inform USQ within 7 days of the positive test result.
 This applies to teams having any kind of in-person events, even if it is just small indoor meetings with 10 people or less.

 Besides team contact information, no other personal information is collected when reporting a positive case.
 League staff will then guide the team through the quarantine and isolation process detailed below, making sure that all participants in team activities who might have been exposed are informed of the situation and taking the necessary precautions.

 If a player on a USQ team is exposed to someone who may have COVID-19, they must inform their team leadership immediately.
 The team leadership must then determine if any other players on the team may have been exposed through the original player.
 If there has been potential team transmission, then team leadership must report this to USQ, and everyone must follow the quarantine and isolation procedures detailed in the Return to Play Guidelines.

 USQ teams must use this form to report positive cases or possible exposure.

 Team Vaccination Status for Stage 2

 If at least 70% of an entire team or practice group is fully or partially vaccinated, then they may apply for a waiver to go to stage 2, even if their state doesn't meet the other baseline conditions.
 Note that after October 22, the waiver program will go back to requiring 70% of a team being fully vaccinated.